 Air Compressor Condensate Disposal Regulations

 The EPA requires condensate to be either collected for proper disposal or treated to remove oil and other contaminants prior to disposal of the water.
-Air compressor condensate is governed under the 1970 Clean Water Act, which aims to keep harmful contaminants out of groundwater, surface water and drinking water supplies.
-Across the country, there are also a variety of state and local statutes regulating treatment and disposal of wastewater, including air compressor condensate.
+Air compressor condensate is governed under the 1970 Clean Water Act, which aims to keep harmful contaminants out of groundwater, surface water, and drinking water supplies.
+Across the country, there are also a variety of state and local statutes regulating the treatment and disposal of wastewater, including air compressor condensate.
 Read more:

 These regulations set standards for allowable concentrations of various contaminants in wastewater.
-The federal standard requires that wastewater that is drained into a municipal system contain less than 40 PPM (parts per million) of oil.
+The federal standard requires that wastewater that is drained into a municipal system contains less than 40 PPM (parts per million) of oil.
 Water with higher levels of contaminants must be treated or collected and stored in such a way that it will not leach into the environment or into the municipal water supply.
 Local regulations may be even more stringent; your local waste treatment or water authority will have information specific to your area.

 Aire Tip: Liquid condensate from a compressed air system typically contains around 300 PPM of oil to water, 7.5x higher than the allowable concentrations under Federal law.

 How do you dispose of compressed air condensate?
 Environmental regulations mean that condensate from a compressed air system cannot simply be discharged into a sanitary drain, dumped somewhere on the plant grounds, or poured into a nearby storm drain or waterway.
 Manufacturers with compressed air systems have two options when it comes to disposing of oily wastewater.